lintian-a/reffree/README.md

 If you find this repository useful, please consider cite:
 ```
 @article{tian2025reference,
-  title={Reference-Free 3D Reconstruction of Brain Dissection Photographs with Machine Learning},
+  title={Reference-Free 3D Reconstruction of Brain Dissection Slabs via Learned Atlas Coordinates},
-  author={Tian, Lin and Young, Sean I and Ramirez, Jonathan Williams and Zemlyanker, Dina and Binder, Lucas Jacob Deden and Herisse, Rogeny and Connors, Theresa R and Oakley, Derek H and Hyman, Bradley T and Puonti, Oula and others},
+  author={Tian, Lin and Williams Ramirez, Jonathan and Zemlyanker, Dina and Deden-Binder, Lucas J. and Herisse, Rogeny and Connors, Theresa R. and Montine, Mark and Huszar, Istvan N. and Z{\"o}llei, Lilla and Young, Sean I. and {Mac Donald}, Christine and Keene, C. Dirk and Oakley, Derek H. and Hyman, Bradley T. and Puonti, Oula and Rosen, Matthew S. and Iglesias, Juan Eugenio},
   journal={arXiv preprint arXiv:2503.09963},
   year={2025}
 }